-NBA Rumors: Anthony Davis, Rajon Rondo & JaVale McGee Personally Examined Dwight Howard During Lakers’ Workout
+NBA Rumors: Anthony Davis, Rajon Rondo & JaVale McGee Personally Examined Dwight Howard During Lakers Workout

 — NBA on TNT (@NBAonTNT) August 23, 2019

-Aside from talking about his past failures, Dwight Howard also discussed the things he’s planning to change to be a reliable contributor for the Lakers next season.
-As Charania noted, Howard has expressed his willingness to do whatever was asked of him, accept any role, and be held accountable at all times.
-Howard showed the Lakers that he badly wanted redemption and to make the best opportunity to win his first NBA championship title.
+Aside from talking about his past failures, Howard also discussed how he’s going to change, in order to be a reliable contributor for the Lakers next season.
+As Charania noted, Howard expressed his willingness to do whatever was asked of him, accept any role, and be held accountable at all times.
+Howard showed the Lakers that he badly wanted redemption and to make the best of his opportunity to win his first NBA championship title.

-In the upcoming training camp, Dwight Howard will be given the chance to prove if he deserves a spot on the Lakers’ roster or not.
+At the upcoming training camp, Howard will be given the chance to prove if he deserves a spot on the Lakers’ roster or not.
 By giving him a non-guaranteed contract, the Lakers will have time to see if adding Howard will really be for the better of the team.
-If they find that Howard isn’t a good fit on their roster, the Lakers could easily cut him and find another replacement for DeMarcus Cousins.
+If they find that he isn’t a good fit on their roster, the Lakers could easily cut him and find another replacement for DeMarcus Cousins.